Keezhadi excavation site: Ornaments and antiquities

-Keeladi Cluster
+Keezhadi Cluster

-Keeladi was initially chosen by Amarnath Ramakrishnan and his team at ASI in a search along the banks of Vaigai for the most promising site for a river bank civilization near Madurai and was chosen because of many nearby mounds.
+Keezhadi was initially chosen by Amarnath Ramakrishnan and his team at ASI in a search along the banks of Vaigai for the most promising site for a river bank civilisation near Madurai and was chosen because of many nearby mounds.

-Other sites near Keeladi was jointly brought together with Keeladi as the main site.
-The Keeladi Cluster includes, Keeladi, Agaram, Manalur, Konthagai (a burial site) and Pasiapuram.
+Other sites near Keezhadi was jointly brought together with Keezhadi as the main site.
+The Keezhadi Cluster includes, Keezhadi, Agaram, Manalur, Konthagai (a burial site) and Pasiapuram.

 Controversy

+2017 claimed attempts to stall excavation

-In 2017, some Tamil academicians, including V Arasu (the former head of the Department of Tamil Literature at the University of Madras), alleged that the Bharatiya Janata Party-led central government had made deliberate attempts to stall the excavations at Keezhadi.
-Arasu claimed that the BJP government had a Hindutva agenda, and wanted to stop the Keezhadi project because the excavations at the site provided an "undeniable evidence of a secular culture in South India".
+In 2017, some Tamil academics, including V Arasu (the former head of the Department of Tamil Literature at the University of Madras), alleged that the Bharatiya Janata Party-led central government had made deliberate attempts to stall the excavations at Keezhadi.
+Arasu claimed that the BJP government had a "Hindutva agenda", and wanted to stop the Keezhadi project because the excavations at the site provided an "undeniable evidence of a secular culture in South India".

 The ASI normally conducts excavations at a major archaeological site for five seasons (years).
 In 2016–17, after the conclusion of the second season at Keezhadi, the ASI transferred the Superintending Archaeologist (SA) K. Amarnath Ramakrishna to its Guwahati circle.
 This caused a controversy in Tamil Nadu, leading to allegations that the ASI had deliberately transferred the SA to stall the project.
 K. Amarnath Ramakrishna stated that he wanted to complete the excavation work at Keezhadi, and challenged his transfer order before the Central Administrative Tribunal.

-The ASI clarified that the transfer was ordered in accordance with the organization's policy, which mandates that the maximum tenure of an SA in a particular circle is only for two years.
+The ASI clarified that the transfer was ordered in accordance with the organisation's policy, which mandates that the maximum tenure of an SA in a particular circle is only for two years.
 K Amarnath Ramakrishna had completed more than three years at the Excavation Branch VI, located in Bengaluru, under which the Keezhadi site has been excavated.
-So, the ASI decided to replace him with P S Sriraman, who had earlier served as a Deputy SA in the Jodhpur circle.
+The ASI decided to replace him with P S Sriraman, who had earlier served as a Deputy SA in the Jodhpur circle.
 K Amarnath Ramakrishna was not the only officer to be transferred; 26 other officers had been transferred all over India.
 Moreover, the newly appointed SA P S Sriraman was a native of Tamil Nadu.

 The Union Ministry also clarified that it had no intention to stop or delay the excavations at Keezhadi.
 It also explained that there was a delay in allocation of funds for the third season of excavation, because the ministry had not received the report for the work done in the past two years on time.
 Once the report was submitted, the ministry immediately cleared the funds for the third season of excavations at Keezhadi.
 The reports of the first two years of research will be released as a book.